Harryyadav/slate/source/includes/tasks.md

 ------------|---------------------
-description | Description field is expanded into content and amendments sub-fields. status      | Status field is expanded into id, meaning, icon, name and slug sub-fields.
+description | Description field is expanded into content and amendments sub-fields. status      | Status field is expanded into id, meaning, icon, name and slug sub-fields. phase       | Phase field is expanded into id, name, slug, description and tip sub-fields.
 ---

 ### Include Parameters